mnink275/cmake-project-template/README.md

 - Makefile with convenient commands

 ## Usage:
+- Use `make build-(debug/release)` to produce (debug/release) build
-- Use `make build-debug` to build project
+- Use `make run-(debug/release)` to build and instantly run a binary
-- Use `make tests` to run tests
+- Use `make tests` to run tests with debug build
-- Use `make dist-clean` to clean CMake build directories
+- Use `make dist-clean` to clean build directories
 - Use `make format` to code formatting
-- `make run` - combination of `make build-debug` and running a binary file
-- `make clean-run` - combination of `make dist-clean` and `make run`